Filbert88/Algeo02-22021/README.md

 - **Python Installation**: This application requires Python to be installed on your system.
 If you do not have Python installed, download and install the latest version from [python.org](https://www.python.org/downloads/).
 We recommend using Python 3.11 or higher.

 #### Intended Environment
 - **Development or Testing**: This application is currently in the development or testing phase.
 It is not recommended for production use at this stage.
-We are constantly making improvements, and feedback is highly appreciated.

 #### Troubleshooting
 - If you encounter any issues during setup or usage, please first ensure that all steps in the 'Setup' section have been followed correctly.